organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 After that, add some simple validations to make sure **urlID** is unique (don't want duplications) and both fields are non-empty.

-This is all easily achievable with the [following solution by styliii](http://stackoverflow.com/questions/4744446/mongo-ids-leads-to-scary-urls)
+This is all easily achievable with the [this SO help by styliii](http://stackoverflow.com/questions/4744446/mongo-ids-leads-to-scary-urls)

 **_model/bill.rb_**
 {% highlight ruby %}